National Student Survey data: provider-level

 Provider-level data

-This page contains a visualisation of data from the latest National Student Survey (NSS) for each participating higher education provider.
+This page contains an updated visualisation of data from the latest National Student Survey (NSS) for each participating higher education provider.

-Results are shown for NSS 2024 and for NSS 2023.
+Results are shown for NSS 2025 and NSS 2024.
 You can use the dashboard to visualise the data filtered by year, registering provider (the provider that has overall control of the higher education content, delivery, assessment and quality assurance arrangements), mode of study, subject level (CAH1 and CAH3) and subject.

 Data quality notes